Codes of Ethics &

 Supervisors must discuss with supervisees the need to have arrangements in place to take care of the immediate needs of clients in the event of a sudden and unplanned ending to the therapeutic relationship.
 It is good practice for the supervisor to be informed about these arrangements.

-Research Ethics Standards and Guidelines
+EAPTI-GPTIM Research Ethics Standards and Guidelines

 EAPTI-GPTIM strives to maintain and promote high ethical standards of research involving living human participants (involved in research directly or indirectly in any way).
 More specifically our goal is to protect the dignity, rights and welfare of all human participants involved in any research conducted by EAPTI-GPTIM staff or students.
 In this context ethical approval is needed for all research undertaken by EAPTI-GPTIM staff and students wherever research and related activities involve human participants or raises ethical issues.
-For further information you may also refer to the EAPTI-GPTIM Code of Ethics and Professional Practice in Appendix 3.

 2. Accepted Ethical Standards

 2.1 Informed consent.
 All participants must be fully informed of the study and what is being asked of them, in order to make a fully informed decision as to whether or not to participate in the research.
-Informing the participant considers: 1) Description of the study and its aims; 2) Explanation that participation is voluntary; 3) Possibility to withdraw at any time without any penalty; 4) Procedures regarding confidentiality need to be explained; 5) Data collection procedures need to be explained in detail (types of data collection, collection at multiple times stc.); 6) Use of data which includes research, publication, sharing and archiving has to be explained; 7) Other persons that will see data during research have to be mentioned.
+Informing the participant considers: 1) Description of the study and its aims; 2) Explanation that participation is voluntary; 3) Possibility to withdraw at any time without any penalty; 4) Procedures regarding confidentiality need to be explained; 5) Data collection procedures need to be explained in detail (types of data collection, collection at multiple times etc.); 6) Use of data which includes research, publication, sharing and archiving has to be explained; 7) Other persons that will see data during research have to be mentioned.
 Informed consent is required of all participants in a research study.
 They need to agree with all previously stated terms.

 2.2 Confidentiality.
 All participants have the right for their participation to remain confidential in that only the researcher will be aware of who has participated.
-Generally all data will also be anonymous in the final report so that nothing can be attributed back to an individual participant.
+Generally, all data will also be anonymous in the final report so that nothing can be attributed back to an individual participant.
 If the participants wish to be identified or cannot realistically have their identities kept confidential, written informed consent must be obtained from the individual participant in advance.

 3. Application for a research ethics approval